lsgs/redcap-extended-reports/README.md

 * Labels CSV, repeating instrument: EventLabel\[ ArmLabel\] FieldLabel #Instance (Arm label included only if project has multiple arms)

+The "Concatenate (space/comma/pipe)" causes a report to be handled as if "Combine checkbox options into single column" is selected irrespective of its actual setting.
+(There is no obvious way to show the data otherwise.)

 ### Live Filters
 Live filters are **not supported** (mainly because they're not supported by the `REDCap::getReport()` developer method).